-The patriarch of the Bechtel Family and third-generation CEO of giant engineering and construction firm Bechtel Group, Inc., Stephen (“Steve Jr.”) Bechtel was a global figure in business, public affairs, and philanthropy.
+The patriarch of the Bechtel Family and third-generation CEO of Bechtel Group, Inc., Stephen (“Steve Jr.”) Bechtel Jt. was a global figure in business, public affairs, and philanthropy.
 Through far-sighted, well-grounded, and values-based leadership, he transformed a predominantly U.S.-based family company into a global powerhouse.

 Beyond Bechtel and Fremont, Steve Jr. served as a director of leading companies, including General Motors, IBM, and Southern Pacific Railroad.
 He also served as chairman of both The Conference Board Inc. and the Business Council.